 Erikson awards financial aid in the form of federal loans, need-based grants, and competitive scholarships to approximately three-fourths of its master's students.
 Eligibility for financial aid is based primarily on demonstrated financial need.
-The priority financial aid application deadline is March 1, 2017 for Fall 2017 and October 1, 2017 for Spring 2018, although we will continue to award financial aid after that date contingent upon availability of funding.
+The priority financial aid application deadline is March 1, although we will continue to award financial aid after that date contingent upon availability of funding.